Orientsoft/CardReaderService/README.md

 Compiling the script will create an installer under CardReaderService/CardReaderServiceInstaller/Output.
 The installer will copy all files needed and start the service automatically.
 When uninstalling, the service will be stopped and removed.
 CardReaderService will start automatically during system reboot.
+# .NET Framework
+.Net framework 4.0 or higher is required.
 # API
 By default, CardReaderService response to JSONP request from http://localhost:29527/cardreader endpoint.
 * Common Parameter